 Texas Statute (Section 466.021, Texas Government Code) mandates that the Texas Lottery's Executive Director contract with an independent firm to conduct a demographic study of Texas Lottery players every two years.
 In 2005, the Texas Lottery decided to have the study conducted annually.
-The Hobby Center for Public Policy at the University of Houston conducted the most recent statemandated study, the Demographic Survey of Texas Lottery Players 2013.
+The Hobby Center for Public Policy at the University of Houston conducted the most recent statemandated study, the 2015 Demographic Survey of Texas Lottery Players, in November 2015.
+In addition to surveying by telephone as in previous years, the 2015 study included mailed surveys, utilizing the U.S. Postal Service's Computerized Delivery Sequence (CDS) File.